wbudic/LifeLog/Current Development Check List.md

 # Branch Development LifeLog in Perl - Sun Stage v.
-1.6
+1.6 FINAL

 *This page lists current development and issues being worked on in the LifeLog app.
 Being in the **Sun** stage, means there is a production environment.
 And usable, used.
 When, the project reaches **Earth** stage.
 It will be at its final specification.
 No data structures or major new features can be added or requested anymore.
 Only bug fixes, enhancements and efficiency fixes, if any at the **Earth** stage.*

 This version is not compatible in data structure to prior versions.
 Data migration is required, to transfer previous data (see ../dbLifeLog/main.cnf).

 ## LifeLog
+* $CUR_MTH_SVIEW - Start view page is for current month, and the sticky set.
 * Some System settings to be stored in session.
 As these are  known even before logon.
 > i.e. $SESSN_EXPR, $RELEASE_VER, $TIME_ZONE, $LOG_PATH
-* * &#10004; Various system setups, not dealing well with $ENV{'home'} in multi perl environment, releases.
+* &#10004; Various system setups, not dealing well with $ENV{'home'} in multi perl environment, releases.
-* * &#10004; Paging of datasets to be redone.
+* &#10004; Paging of datasets to be redone.
 * &#10004; Implement sticky log entries.
-* $CUR_MTH_SVIEW - Start view page is for current month, and the sticky set.
 * &#10004; Dropdown for type of log amount (Mark as Expense).
 Default is Asset.
 Asset is neither, income or expense.
 * &#10004; Implement RTF Documents.
 > Useful as more document style formated details can be added instead of just plain text.